bodybuilders-team/.github/profile/README.md

 - 👨‍💻 We are a group of students from the `Instituto Superior de Engenharia de Lisboa` (ISEL) in Lisbon, Portugal 🇵🇹

-- 🔭 We are currently working on [`PHYLOViZ Web Platform`](https://github.com/bodybuilders-team/phyloviz-web-platform) (Final Degree Project)
+- 🔭 We are now applying for master's degrees in software engineering, after having finished working on [`PHYLOViZ Web Platform`](https://github.com/phyloviz/phyloviz-web-platform) on the context of the Final Degree Project.

 - 🔍 We are currently studying `Spring` and `Android`